 |

-Pleven district has strong traditions in the sphere of healthcare and in 2021 it again held the top place in the country in this category.
-The share of people with health insurance in the region remains at levels above the national average – 92% in the district, compared to 89% in the country.
-Pleven is also the district with the highest proportion of both GPs and specialist physicians.
-One local GP cares for 1,214 persons on average, compared to 1,734 persons per doctor in the country.
+Pleven district has strong traditions in the sphere of healthcare and in 2022 it held one of the top places in the country in the indicators for this category.
+The share of people with health insurance in the region remains at levels above the national average – 93.8% in the district, compared to 93.5% in the country.
+Indeed, Pleven is the district with the highest number of both GPs and specialist physicians.
+One local GP cares for 1,233 persons on average, compared to 1,678 persons per doctor in the country.
+The presence of a medical university in the city of Pleven is one of the prerequisites for the large number of doctors and the well-developed network of medical institutions in the district.
 Pleven is also the district best provided with hospital beds.
-In 2021, their number even went up to reach the unprecedented 11.10 beds per 1,000 persons, compared to 5.62 beds per 1,000 persons in the country.
-The relative number of patients treated in the local general hospitals remains considerably higher than in the country – 386.4 per 1,000 persons, compared to 222.6 per 1,000 persons nationwide.
+In 2022, their number continued to increase, reaching the unprecedented 11.6 beds per 1,000 people, compared to 5.9 beds per 1,000 people in the country.
+The relative number of patients treated in the local general hospitals remains considerably higher than in the country – 398 per 1,000 people, compared to 235 per 1,000 people nationwide.

 Number of people per general practitioner (2022) |